BankAmericard® review: A best 0% APR credit card winner

 discontinued

 Another solid option in the Bank of America family, but one that offers rewards (both a welcome bonus as well as ongoing rewards), is the CardName.
 This card offers a $200 online cash rewards bonus after you make at least $1,000 in purchases in the first 90 days of account opening, plus 3% cash back in the category of your choice.
-Yes— in the category of your choice!
-(Between these six categories: gas, online shopping, dining, travel, drug stores or home improvement/furnishings.)
+Yes— in the category of your choice: gas and EV charging station, online shopping/cable/internet/phone plan/streaming, dining, travel, drug store/pharmacy or home improvement/furnishing purchases.
 Beyond that, you'll earn 2% back at grocery stores and wholesale clubs up to $2,500 in combined choice category/grocery store/wholesale club spending each quarter, then 1%.
 You'll also earn unlimited 1% on all other purchases falling outside of the bonus categories.
 You can update your choice category for future purchases once each calendar month using the mobile banking app or online banking, or do nothing and it stays the same.
-Plus, if you're a Preferred Rewards client with the bank (based on your three-month average daily balance across qualifying accounts), you can earn 25%-75% more cash back on every purchase depending on your tier.
+Plus, if you're a Bank of America Preferred Rewards client with the bank (based on your three-month average daily balance across qualifying accounts), you can earn 25%-75% more cash back on every purchase depending on your tier.

 The CardName offers IntroAPRRate and for any balance transfers made in the first 60 days.
 After the intro period, a RegAPR will apply.
-(Note: each balance transfer carries a fee.
-BalanceTransferFees)
+A 3% intro balance transfer fee will apply for the first 60 days your account is open; after that the fee for future balance transfers is 4%.

 discontinued